• Skip to primary navigation

 Ingredient Notes

 This recipe uses a few traditional Chinese ingredients, which can be found in Asian grocery stores.
-I’ve also listed a few helpful substitutions in case you’re unable to find them.
+I’ve also listed a few helpful substitutions.

 labeled ingredients